elunna/nerfhack-changelog/README.md

 ### Elves
 * Elves can always squeeze diagonally between two trees (xNetHack)
+* Elves start the game with the ability to pass through trees
 * Elves get see invisible at level 8
 * Elves can always reach Basic in enchantment spells (xNetHack)